-Apart from this they can be just as pestilent as their slimy cousins, but they have their friends, most notably American novelist Patricia Highsmith author of the Mr Ripley series of novels, who preferred animals to people.
+Apart from this they can be just as pestilent as their slimy cousins, the slugs, but they have other friends, most notably American novelist Patricia Highsmith author of the Mr Ripley series of novels, who preferred animals to people.
 She kept about 300 carrying some of them around in her handbag attached to a lettuce - once bringing them to a dinner party and letting them crawl on the table to the disgust of fellow guests.
 It is believed that she was fascinated by the fact that they are hermaphroditic.
 When moving to live in France where the importation of snails is banned due risks to the commercial production, she smuggled her 'pets' six at a time under her breasts as she travelled to the country.

 Garden Snail (H. aspersa) White-lipped Banded Snail